Spotted-winged fruit bat

-The spotted-winged fruit bat, (Balionycteris maculata) is the smallest megabat in the world, and the only species in the genus Balionycteris.
-It inhabits forests in Indonesia and Malaysia.
+The spotted-winged fruit bat (Balionycteris maculata) is the smallest megabat in the world.
+It inhabits forests in Brunei, Indonesia, Malaysia, and Thailand.

 Description

 Spotted-winged fruit bats are unusually small megabats, with a head-body length of 5.2 to 6.2 cm, a wingspan of 28 cm, and an adult body weight of around 13 g.
 Most of the head and body are covered in thick blackish-brown fur, while the underparts are a pale grey-brown.
 Their wings are dark brown, with distinctive pale cream spots, which are most noticeable on the joints, but are also found in a variable pattern across the wing membranes.
 The wings have been reported to have an aspect ratio of 5.8 and a wing loading of 9.51 N/m2.